 School Wellness Assessments

-Have you been searching for a way to assist students who are struggling with anger, violence, depression, drug/alcohol addiction, child abuse issues and now COVID-19 challenges?
+Have you been searching for a way to assist students who are struggling with anger, violence, depression, drug/alcohol use, child abuse issues and now COVID-19 challenges?
 The WSA School Wellness Assessment provides a quick and easy way to monitor every student through an online screening process.
 School Wellness Reports identifying what students are at-risk, are sent to the School Administrator within 2 days of the assessment.
 A complete report will follow within 30 days.
 The WSA Assessor will then work directly with your school's counselor(s) to provide treatment options creating a safer and more secure school for all students and staff.

 Making it easier to locate exactly what you need within the report quickly.